CMD-Thomas/looklive-server/README.md

 Personally perfomance-wise I use Gulp for minifying, concatting and also for Stylus.
 Minifying everything is a perfomance win.
 For developing I also like to use browser-sync and nodemon, so when the back-end changes stuff gets restarted automatically and I use browser-sync to sync my app across all devices.
 (Even my television, which is awesome or horrible).
 Also in the looklive server I used webp for my images sadly this is supported so badly so I will change this package to some other image optimisation package.

 **Gulp perfomance**
 Even though I love Gulp there's some things I still have to find out, in my graduation project Gulp starts extremely slow.
 In the Looklive server I also have 2 functions who are basically the same.
 I should probably fix this but the destination is different for both files so I'm unsure.

+##HTTP requests
+I already minified/concat files with Gulp last week.

+##Content images

 ##Week2